MajorTimberWolf/BCC-Dapp/README.md

 - A smart contract written in Solidity that implements the ERC-721 standard for NFTs and adds a whitelist functionality
 - A web interface written in React and Next.js that allows users to interact with the smart contract.

-The smart contract has the following features:

-- It inherits from the OpenZeppelin ERC721 contract and adds a name and symbol for the token.
-- It has a mint function that takes a token URI as a parameter and mints a new NFT to the sender's address.
-- It has a whitelist function that takes an address and a boolean as parameters and adds or removes the address from the whitelist.
-- It overrides the transfer function to check if the sender and receiver are whitelisted before transferring the NFT.

-The web interface has the following features:

-- It uses Ethers.js to connect to the user's MetaMask wallet and get their account address.
-- It uses Hardhat to deploy the smart contract to a local or test network and get its address and ABI.
-- It has a button that calls the mint function of the smart contract.
 ## How to use it

 To use this Dapp, you need to have the following prerequisites: